-If you decide to study in Canada, you are giving yourself the opportunity to experience the vivid student life, to participate in various summer camps as well as to join the labor market as soon as you graduate.
+If you decide to study in Canada, you are allowing yourself to experience the vivid student life, participate in various summer camps, and join the labor market as soon as you graduate.
 In Canada, there are over 90 higher education institutions, each of which plays an important role in providing students with all of the resources they need to receive a high-quality education.
 The student population keeps increasing year by year, which means international students appreciate the excellence of Canadian higher education institutions.

 Number of International Students in Canada Overview

-- As per Immigration, Refugees and Citizenship Canada, there were 530,540 foreign students with study permits in 2020.
-In comparison to 2019, the number of international students holding a study permit increased approximately 31%.
-However, this doesn’t mean that students holding this type of visa were necessarily in Canada.
+- As per Immigration, Refugees and Citizenship Canada, there were 528,190 foreign students with study permits in 2020.
+In comparison to 2021, the number of international students holding study permits increased by approximately 15%.
+However, this does not necessarily imply that students with this sort of visa were in Canada.

-- The total number of students in the postsecondary education institutions, as of 2018/2019, is 1,053,228 including both international students and domestic ones.
+- The total number of students in postsecondary education institutions, as of 2020, is 2.18 million, including both international students and domestic ones.

 International Students in Canada Through the Years

-- More than 721,000 foreign students studied in Canada in 2018, inspiring new ideas, bolstering innovation, and increasing people-to-people relationships that are critical to international trade and the global economy.
+- Approximately one in every ten overseas students who arrived in Canada in 2000 or later became a landed immigrant within ten years.
+Thus, inspiring new ideas, bolstering innovation, and increasing people-to-people relationships that are critical to international trade and the global economy.

-- According to 2017 statistics from the National Statistics Office of Canada, 538,929 international students have been studying in 12 provinces and territories of Canada.
-Ontario hosts the largest number of international students into its universities, more than 40 thousand international students decided on this province.
+- According to 2017 statistics from the National Statistics Office of Canada, 490,775 international students have been studying in 12 provinces and territories of Canada.
+Ontario hosts the largest number of international students in its universities, with more than 40 thousand international students located in this province.

 International Students in Canada by Country of Origin